tobyfey/docassemble-protocoldeterminator/README.md

 ## Selecting Specific Issues and Clones

+The Protocol Determinator first tries to figure out the user's legal issue by starting at the top.
+Each of these choices has it's own subsets

 The interview allows you to pick the specific legal issue by selecting subsets within an issue and a "clone" issue when appropriate.
 A clone issue is the same issue that has different information because of the different jurisdiction or the stage of the problem.

 <details>